e-m-albright/call-center/README.md

 # TODOs

-- Agent texting - eventmanager or action?
+- Agent texting - get the inbound number or use the transcript to get a number
-- Fix call-out script?